The Unpublished Picturebook Showcase

 Where will the showcase be?

-The selected projects will be showcased at the Bologna Children’s Book Fair 2025 and on the dPICTUS online platform.
+The selected projects will be showcased at the Bologna Children’s Book Fair 2026 and on the dPICTUS online platform.
 Hundreds of international picturebook publishers and agents come together on the dPICTUS platform to promote their titles, secure rights deals, discover new talent, and make new publishing connections around the world.
-There’s a strong and active community of publishers from over 50 countries, including many of the world’s most creative and innovative children’s book publishers, and winners of prestigious awards.
-All through the year, the selected unpublished projects will be showcased in full to world-class publishers searching for talent, and to renowned specialists in picturebooks and illustration.
+There’s a strong and active community of publishers from over 60 countries, including many of the world’s most creative and innovative children’s book publishers, and winners of prestigious awards.
+All through the year, the selected unpublished projects will be showcased in full to publishers and agents searching for talent, and to renowned specialists in picturebooks and illustration.

 Learn more about the dPICTUS platform